-I’m excited to announce a quarterly series with Debbi Michiko Florence, author of early chapter book series Jasmine Toguchi!
-We want to highlight Asian culture in a way that kids can relate to and that means … hands-on activities, food they can help prepare and eat, and a book list!
+I’m excited to announce a quarterly series with Debbi Michiko Florence, author of the early chapter book series Jasmine Toguchi!
+We want to highlight Asian culture in a way that kids can relate to and that means … hands-on activities, and food they can help prepare and eat, and a book list!

 We have crafted a series of six topics, one per quarter for the next year and a half, that explore Asian culture in a fun way: Asian New Year, Asian Drumming, Pink Flamingo Day, Picnic & Scavenger Hunt, Snow Statues and Sumo!
 We hope you will enjoy this series!

 To kick off this series, we are also giving away two of Debbi Michiko Florence’s Jasmine Toguchi books.
 To enter, please fill out the Rafflecopter at the bottom.